section-engineering-education/engineering-education/articles/introduction-to-c#/index .md

 ### Introduction to C#
-C# is an Object-Oriented programming language and it is portable.
+C# is an Object-Oriented programming language and it is portable as it can develop software for many computers.
 It requires a .NET framework on the machine for it to run.
 C# language was invented in 2002 and it is one of the programming languages widely used today.

 C# is pronounced as "C-Sharp".